-- Site description and surroundings/location - Details of the proposal - Relevant planning history and any issues arising - Relevant development plan policies, supplementary planning guidance or documents, development briefs or approved master-plans and an appraisal of their relationship and relevance to the proposals - Relevant development proposals under consideration or granted permission but not commenced or completed - Local area characteristics such as urban and landscape qualities and nature conservation sites - Local transport patterns and issues - Site and area constraints - Designated sites - Socio-economic and community matters - Consideration of the impact of the proposed articles and requirements within the draft Order (such as the scheme) in respect of all of the above - DCO obligations and their impact on the local authority's area.
+- Site description and surroundings/ location - Details of the proposal - · Relevant planning history and any issues arising - Relevant development plan policies, supplementary planning guidance or documents, development briefs or approved master-plans and an appraisal of their relationship and relevance to the proposals - Relevant development proposals under consideration or granted permission but not commenced or completed - Local area characteristics such as urban and landscape qualities and nature conservation sites - Local transport patterns and issues - Site and area constraints - Designated sites - Socio-economic and community matters - Consideration of the impact of the proposed articles and requirements within the draft Order (such as the scheme) in respect of all of the above - DCO obligations and their impact on the local authority's area.

-The Planning Inspectorate guidance indicates that the LIR should be submitted at the Examination stage.
-The developer's timetable indicates that examination is expected in 2024.
+The Planning Inspectorate guidance indicates that the LIR should be submitted at the Examination stage2.